cult-of-coders/grapher/docs/caching_results.md

 # Caching Results

-Grapher is already performant enough to remove this necessity, but what if we want to squeeze even more performance?
-What can we do?
-We cache'em up.
+Ok, it's time for Grapher to take it to the next level.
+Let's cache our very heavy queries.

 Caching results only works for Named Queries.

-Let's say we have some very heavy queries, that do complex sorting and complex filtering:
+Let's take an example

 ```js
 export default Meteor.users.createQuery('myFriendsEmails', {